plotly/plotly.r-docs/announcement.md

 #### New Box Plot Options- need to write docs
-There are many ways to calculate the quartiles of a dataset, and now you can choose among three different quartile-calculation algorithms 1 when using Plotly.R box plots!
-To quote our Figure Reference documentation for the new quartilemethod attribute on go.Box:
+There are many ways to calculate the quartiles of a dataset, and now you can choose among three different quartile-calculation algorithms when using Plotly.R box plots!
+To quote our Figure Reference documentation for the new quartilemethod attribute:

 Sets the method used to compute the sample’s Q1 and Q3 quartiles.
 The “linear” method uses the 25th percentile for Q1 and 75th percentile for Q3 as computed using method #10 (listed on http://www.amstat.org/publications/jse/v14n3/langford.html).
 The “exclusive” method uses the median to divide the ordered dataset into two halves if the sample is odd, it does not include the median in either half - Q1 is then the median of the lower half and Q3 the median of the upper half.
 The “inclusive” method also uses the median to divide the ordered dataset into two halves but if the sample is odd, it includes the median in both halves - Q1 is then the median of the lower half and Q3 the median of the upper half.